ankamsarav/node-rest-template/README.md

 - `npm start`

-Or Use `forever` to automatically restart the application in case of a failure:
+or Use `forever` to automatically restart the application in case of a failure:

 - `forever start server/server.js`